facebook/IT-CPE/autopkg_runner/README.md

 * This script assumes that RECIPE_SEARCH_DIR only has two entries:
 	* .
 	* A path that you will execute recipes from (such as `/Users/autopkg/recipe_path`).
-	If you do not want this behavior, you can comment it out in lines 244-260.
 * You will need to write your own notification code in the `create_task()` function to send an email, file a task/ticket, or generate some notification.
 This script will still work as is, but obviously won't generate any notifications unless that function is populated.
 * The report plist path will be stored as "autopkg.plist" in the directory specified by RECIPE_REPO_DIR, so that directory must be writable by the user account running the AutoPkg script.